 Guardrails that protect firms and customers

 AI must be controlled and transparent.
-Strong guardrails reduce risk and build trust:
+Effective safeguards include:

 -